 Owens Thomas House.
 One of the most beautiful homes in Savannah’s historic district, this house also chronicles the real lives of 19th century Savannah, including urban slaves.
 The Owens-Thomas House has the original slave quarters for the dwelling.
 Be sure to look up.
 The blue paint on the ceiling is called haint blue, a color used by slaves to ward off evil spirits.

 Ralph Mark Gilbert Civil Rights Museum.
 Ralph Mark Gilbert was the pastor of the First African Baptist Church, and the father of Savannah’s Civil Rights Movement.
-Don’t miss the interactive segregated lunch counter that presents both the Black and White points of view.
+Don’t miss the interactive segregated lunch counter that presents both the Black and White points of view at the Ralph Mark Gilbert Civil Rights Museum.
 In addition to moving exhibits inside the museum, the building itself has an interesting history.
 It was once the Wage Earners Savings and Loan Bank, the largest bank for blacks in the country.

 King-Tisdell Cottage.
 A coastal black residence from the 1890’s, the King-Tisdell Cottage is now a museum of Black history.